-The foundation is not permitted to sell the shares of its two companies, which is specified in the foundation statute.
-Thanks to this special setup, ZEISS and SCHOTT have a unique company model.
+The foundation is prohibited from selling its shares in the two companies – this is explicitly stipulated in the Foundation statutes.
+Thanks to this special arrangement, ZEISS and SCHOTT have a unique corporate model.

-The Carl Zeiss Foundation was founded in 1889 in Jena by physicist and entrepreneur Ernst Abbe with support from the founder of SCHOTT, Otto Schott.
+The Carl Zeiss Foundation was founded in 1889 by the physicist and entrepreneur Ernst Abbe in Jena, Germany, with the support of Otto Schott, founder of SCHOTT.

 Today, it is one of the largest private foundations in Germany committed to the promotion of science.